 sudo apt install unrar

-Password-protected archives display this error when the password is wrong:
+Password-protected archives display this error when the password is wrong or contains special characters that the shell interprets:

 Encrypted file: CRC failed in archive.rar (password incorrect ?)

-To remove unrar from your system, use the appropriate command for your installed package:
+To remove unrar from your system, run the appropriate command for your installed package:

 sudo apt remove unrar